"American Radass (This Is Important)" - Dads (mottled red 12") "Self Titled" - Tancred (white 12") #dads #tancred

 Even tracks like the shamelessly energetic "Boat Rich" are more controlled in their energy, a much cleaner approach to their guitar melodies, subtle dual vocal lines and loud choruses.
 If you’re hoping to get “Big Bag Of Sandwiches” over and over again, you might be disappointed, but if you want a dynamic and engaging EP from one of the best bands to be powering through the American Emo scene who are looking to gracefully expand on their sound, then you’re going to enjoy this.

-snakecharmeraz asked: You got good taste in music! check out our blog and our music if you got a minute, we'd really appreciate it.
+snakecharmeraz said: You got good taste in music! check out our blog and our music if you got a minute, we'd really appreciate it.
 We have a Facebook as well and all our music is up for free download.

 Ayo, your stuff is okay just stop messaging me about it, do it once and then call it quits